Is Advanced Micro Devices (AMD - GuruFocus.com

 - Future estimates of the business performance.

+The GF Value Line represents the fair value at which the stock should ideally trade.
+If the stock price is significantly above the GF Value Line, it is considered overvalued and its future return is likely to be poor.
+Conversely, if the price is significantly below the GF Value Line, the stock may be undervalued and its future return is likely to be higher.

-Our analysis suggests that Advanced Micro Devices (AMD, Financial) is modestly undervalued.
-This implies that the long-term return of its stock is likely to be higher than its business growth.
+Based on this analysis, Advanced Micro Devices' stock appears to be fairly valued at its current price of $115.82 per share.
+This suggests that the long-term return of its stock is likely to be close to the rate of its business growth.

 Financial Strength

-Companies with poor financial strength offer investors a high risk of permanent capital loss.
-To avoid this, an investor must review a company's financial strength before deciding to purchase shares.
-Both the cash-to-debt ratio and interest coverage of a company are a great way to understand its financial strength.
-Advanced Micro Devices has a cash-to-debt ratio of 2.09, which ranks better than 51% of companies in the Semiconductors industry.
-The overall financial strength of Advanced Micro Devices is 8 out of 10, which indicates that the financial strength of Advanced Micro Devices is strong.
+Before investing in a company, it's crucial to assess its financial strength.
+Investing in companies with poor financial strength carries a higher risk of permanent loss.
+A company's cash-to-debt ratio and interest coverage can provide insightful data about its financial strength.

+Advanced Micro Devices has a cash-to-debt ratio of 2.2, which ranks better than 52.21% of companies in the Semiconductors industry.
+Its overall financial strength score is 8 out of 10, indicating strong financial health.

 Profitability and Growth

-Growth is probably the most important factor in the valuation of a company.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Advanced Micro Devices is 35.7%, which ranks better than 88.81% of companies in the Semiconductors industry.
-The 3-year average EBITDA growth rate is 76%, which ranks better than 90.51% of companies in the Semiconductors industry.
+However, growth is a crucial factor in the valuation of a company.
+Faster-growing companies create more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Advanced Micro Devices is 35.7%, which ranks better than 88.82% of companies in the Semiconductors industry.
+Its 3-year average EBITDA growth rate is 76%, ranking better than 90.52% of companies in the Semiconductors industry.

-Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) to its weighted cost of capital (WACC).
-Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
-The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
-Over the past 12 months, Advanced Micro Devices's ROIC was 0.7, while its WACC came in at 16.61.
+Comparing a company's Return on Invested Capital (ROIC) and the Weighted Average Cost of Capital (WACC) can provide insights into its profitability.
+ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+Ideally, the ROIC should be higher than the WACC.
+For the past 12 months, Advanced Micro Devices' ROIC is -0.08, and its WACC is 16.66.

 Conclusion

-Overall, Advanced Micro Devices (AMD, Financial) stock is believed to be modestly undervalued.
-The company's financial condition is strong, and its profitability is fair.
-Its growth ranks better than 90.51% of companies in the Semiconductors industry.
-To learn more about Advanced Micro Devices stock, you can check out its 30-Year Financials here.
+In conclusion, Advanced Micro Devices' stock appears to be fairly valued.
+The company's financial condition is strong, its profitability is fair, and its growth ranks better than 90.52% of companies in the Semiconductors industry.
+To learn more about Advanced Micro Devices' stock, you can check out its 30-Year Financials here.